sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 </div>

 We have already used this tool in the Introduction to NGS session.
-It will provide a quality assessment on the base-calls of our sequencing.
+It will provide a quality assessment of the base-calls of our sequencing.
 It does not use any information about the alignment, but can still be run on `.bam` files due to the raw sequences being present in the `.bam` file.

 ### idxstats